 Figure 5.3.2.2.3-1 Subscription partial modification

-1. The NF Service Consumer (e.g. NEF or AF) shall send a PATCH request to the resource URI representing the individual subscription, identified by the {subscriptionId}.
+1. The NF Service Consumer (e.g. NEF, AF, or NWDAF) shall send a PATCH request to the resource URI representing the individual subscription, identified by the {subscriptionId}.
 The payload body of the PATCH request shall contain the list of operations (add/delete/replace) to be applied to parameters in the individual subscription.

 2a.
 On success, the request is accepted, the NSACF shall return the representation of the updated subscription resource with the status code "200 OK", or "204 No Content" shall be returned.